BirdVox/bv_context_adaptation/progress.md

 B. Old Bird
 1. [DONE] Implement Tseep and Thrush onset detection function (ODF) from Vesper.

 2. [IN PROGRESS] Run Tseep, Thrush on 6 full night recordings.
 Export into an HDF5 container by chunks.
-Also export a linear combination of
-Tseep and Thrush ODFs (hereafter called OldBird-mixed) that will be used to compute AUPRC.

-3. Apply ad hoc detector, with fixed threshold and limits on duration, to Tseep and Thrush ODFs, on 6 full night recordings.
+3. Apply ad hoc detector, with 100 thresholds and limits on duration, to Tseep and Thrush ODFs, on 6 full night recordings.
 Export peak times as 2*6=12 CSV files.

-4. Export metrics (n_selected, TP, FP, FN, precision, recall, F) for all 6 units, 3 detectors (Tseep, Thrush and both), and 10 tolerances.
-It results in 6*3*10=180 CSV files.
+4. Export metrics (n_selected, TP, FP, FN, precision, recall, F) for all 6 units, 3 detectors (Tseep, Thrush and both), and 10 tolerances, both with and without clip suppressor.
+It results in 6*3*10*2=360 CSV files.

 5. Compute global metrics (precision, recall, and F) across all 6 units and 10 tolerances.
-Store in 1 CSV file.
+Store in 2 CSV file, one without suppressor, one with suppressor.

 6. Apply OldBird-mixed detector, with 100 different thresholds and limits on duration, on 6 full night recordings and 10 tolerances.
 It results in